Request your ELD Provider Account

 Get access to vital technical information, include FMCSA’s ELD Interface Control Document and Web Services Development Handbook, public key, and more.
 Create your user account and get instant access to the information you need to create a complaint ELD.Create an account

 Providers must certify that they have tested their device and that it meets all technical specifications detailed in the ELD Rule.
 To assist with this, FMCSA will offer optional technical resources, including a File Validator which is now available.Validate your file

 Once a provider self-certifies that their ELD is compliant, they can register the device with FMCSA.
 These devices will appear on the Self-Certified ELD List that truck and bus companies will refer to when shopping for the ELD that best meets their business needs.View the list

 Together to Make

-FMCSA is commited to providing manufacturers, carriers, and drivers with the information they need to stay compliant with the ELD Rule.
+FMCSA is committed to providing manufacturers, carriers, and drivers with the information they need to stay compliant with the ELD Rule.

 To implement the ELD Rule, FMCSA relies on our partners to ensure a smooth transition.

-- Ensure that drivers of commercial motor vehicles get the rest they need to operate at peak performance levels by publishing, educating on, and enforcing the ELD Rule.
+- Ensure that drivers of commercial motor vehicles get the rest they need to drive safer by publishing, educating on, and enforcing the ELD Rule.

 - Provide methods for testing to assist manufacturers in creating compliant ELDs.

-- Train enforcement personnel on how to use ELDs to conduct inspections.
+- Train enforcement personnel on how to use ELDs to conduct inspections and investigations.